The most common form of scoliosis is idiopathic scoliosis

 - Rib cage more prominent on one side than the other

-- Patient appears to lean to one side
+- The patient appears to lean to one side

 - Clothes do not fit properly